 Policy provisions include, but are not limited to:

-Authorized use/access: Access to Cal Poly's information technology resources is a privilege granted to faculty, staff and students in support of their studies, instruction, duties as employees, official business with the University, and/or other University-sanctioned activities.
+Authorized use/access: Access to Cal Poly's information technology resources is provided to faculty, staff and students in support of their studies, instruction, duties as employees, official business with the University, and/or other University-sanctioned activities.
 Access may also be granted to individuals outside of Cal Poly for purposes consistent with the mission of the University.

-Data security, confidentiality and privacy: Cal Poly users are responsible for understanding the various data classifications, ensuring the confidentiality and appropriate use of institutional data to which they are given access, ensuring the security of the equipment where such information is held or displayed, ensuring the security of any accounts issued in their name, and abiding by related privacy rights of students, faculty and staff.
+Data security, confidentiality and privacy: Cal Poly users are responsible for understanding the various data classifications, ensuring the confidentiality and appropriate use of institutional data to which they are given access, ensuring the security of the equipment where such information is held or displayed, ensuring the security of any accounts issued in their name, and abiding by related privacy rights of students, faculty and staff in accordance with applicable standards.

+Account and credential security: Users are responsible for all activities performed under accounts issued in their name.
+Users must take reasonable steps to protect their logon credentials (e.g., usernames, passwords, tokens) from unauthorized access or disclosure.
+Users must not share, disclose, or improperly store credentials, including inclusion in documentation or code.
+Users must follow established University procedures for password creation, maintenance, and change.
+Users are prohibited from using another

+individual’s account without authorization.
+Shared or group accounts must be explicitly authorized and managed in accordance with University standards.

+Responsible use and misuse prohibition: Users must not use University information technology resources in a manner that conflicts with the University mission, violates applicable laws, regulations, or policies, or causes damage to systems, data, or the productivity of other users.

+Security incident reporting: Users are required to promptly report suspected security incidents, vulnerabilities, or unauthorized access involving University information resources in accordance with campus procedures.

+Device and endpoint security: Users must take reasonable precautions to ensure that devices used to access University resources are secure and do not introduce risks such as malware or unauthorized access.

+Session security: Users must secure or terminate active sessions when systems are unattended or no longer in use.

+Unauthorized access and identity use: Users must not access, attempt to access, or use information resources for which they are not authorized, nor misrepresent their identity in connection with the use of University systems.

+Data handling: Users must handle institutional data in accordance with its classification and must not improperly access, share, or disclose sensitive information.

+Incidental use: Limited incidental personal use of University information technology resources is permitted provided such use does not interfere with University operations, violate applicable laws or policies, result in personal gain, or negatively impact other users.

+Monitoring and system management: The University reserves the right to monitor and manage information systems and network activity as necessary to protect the security, integrity, and availability of its resources, in accordance with applicable laws and policies.

-Network and system integrity: Activities and behaviors that threaten the integrity of computer networks or systems are prohibited on both University-owned and privately-owned equipment operated on or through University resources.
+Network and system integrity: Activities and behaviors that threaten the integrity of computer networks or systems are prohibited on both University-owned and privately-owned equipment operated on or through University resources in accordance with applicable standards.

 Commercial use: Use of the University’s information technology resources is strictly prohibited for unauthorized commercial activities, personal gain, and private, or otherwise unrelated to the University, business or fundraising.